 Waltham’s Ghostly Airman

-The Royal Air Force quickly abandoned many airfields after war, RAF Waltham, near Grimsby is one such airfield.
+The Royal Air Force quickly abandoned many airfields after the Second World War, RAF Waltham, near Grimsby is one such airfield.

 RAF Waltham was opened as a heavy-bomber station with squadrons of Wellington Bombers stationed there.
 While stationed at Waltham, No. 100 squadron attacked targets across Germany and the occupied countries of Europe.
 In 1945 the station closed and the No.35 maintenance unit used the airfield for storage but this wasn’t for long and they too left.